(Last Updated on : 21/03/2017)

 , distance running etc.

-After Independence, the organisation work of Indian Athletics started.
+After Independence of India in 1947, the organisation work of Indian Athletics started.
 Various Athletics associations started to be established in India for the management of Indian Athletics

 .
 The associations in term established various Indian Athletics training centers

 that helped in bringing up new talents from the grass route level.

 Indian Athletics and Sports Authority of India